 We now understand that patient transportation can play a crucial role in keeping seniors healthy.
 Studies consistently show that when older people have a means of transport they can rely on for their trips to the healthcare center, they are more likely to keep to medical appointments and stay on their recommended treatment courses.

 Each part of a patient’s engagement with healthcare transport is essential for keeping the patient on their path to better health.
-Here’s how they figure in this process.
+Here’s how they figure out this process.